-As a primarily rural county, most homes in Antrim County are owner-occupied, single-family detached homes.
-About 85% of all homes in the Antrim County are single-family detached or attached dwellings, Mobile homes are the second-most common housing type (10%), followed by multi-family housing units with three or more units (5% of housing stock) and two-unit housing structures such as duplexes (2%).
+As a primarily rural county, most homes in Benzie County are owner-occupied, single-family detached homes.
+About 90% of all homes in the Grand Vision region are single-family detached or attached dwellings, while these housing unit types make up about 87% of Benzie County's housing stock.
+Mobile homes are the second-most common housing type in Benzie County (8%), followed by multi-family housing units with three or more units (3% of housing stock) and two-unit housing structures such as duplexes (1%).